danieldiamond/gitlab-analytics/doc/development_plan.md

 Make working with data easier

-* Copy dashboards from the repo into Superset, to provide OOTB templates
+* Copy dashboards from the repo into Metabase, to provide OOTB templates
 * Identify an easy "flow" to save modified dashboard into repo.
 (Cut/Paste, download file, etc.)

 ### Backlog

 * Productize this a little more, and add steps to ease the creation of the "transform" file.
 * Set up backup/restore jobs for production database
+* Multitouch attribution

 ### Open questions